fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ![Example of Airtable POST Request](/content/blog/low-code-leverage-ai-studio-with-airtable/example-airtable-post-request.png "Example of Airtable POST Request")

-So now just need to open our new webhook node.
-First we change our request type from GET to POST.
-We can see that we again need to pass our personal access token in the Authorization key in the header.
-But now we have a second field to pass as well, we add Content-Type to tell that we are sending json with the request.
-And finally we’ll pass through our data in the body, with a object that has records of customers.
+Now we just need to open our new webhook node.
+First, we change our request type from GET to POST.
+We can see that we (again) need to pass our personal access token in the Authorization key in the header.
+But now we also have a second field to pass.
+Let's add Content-Type to tell that we are sending json with the request.
+And finally, we’ll pass through our data in the body with an object that has records of customers.

 ![Example of POST request webhook node](/content/blog/low-code-leverage-ai-studio-with-airtable/group-3-20-.png "Example of POST request webhook node")